UCL/MPHY0026/doc/background/components.rst

 Introduction
 ------------

-As mentioned in papers like [PetersCleary2010]_, CAS system normally comprises
+As mentioned in papers like [PetersCleary2010]_, a CAS system normally comprises:

 * Imaging
 * Segmentation